labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step9.md

 # Exercise 2.4: A list of tuples

-The file `Data/portfolio.csv` contains a list of stocks in a portfolio.
-In [Exercise 1.30](../01_Introduction/07_Functions.md), you wrote a function `portfolio_cost(filename)` that read this file and performed a simple calculation.
+The file `portfolio.csv` contains a list of stocks in a portfolio.
+In Exercise 1.30, you wrote a function `portfolio_cost(filename)` that read this file and performed a simple calculation.

 Your code should have looked something like this: